damela/CS209A_AD_Project/EDA_combined.md

     The number of observations is 13017

-Let see if that corresponds to the number of patients in the study.
+Let us see if that corresponds to the number of patients in the study.